apostrophecms/apostrophe-documentation/tutorials/intermediate/cursors.md

 title: Working with cursors
 ---

-Apostrophe users cursors to fetch docs from the database.
+Apostrophe uses cursors to fetch docs from the database.
 An [apostrophe-cursor](../../api/reference/apostrophe-docs/server-apostrophe-cursor.html) object helps us conveniently fetch docs from the `aposDocs` mongodb collection using chainable "filter" methods.
 Much like a MongoDB or Doctrine cursor, but with many filters specific to Apostrophe that add a great deal of convenience.
 And it's possible